common-fate/httpsig/README.md

 This library has support for the following features:

-- Pluggable algorithms for signing and verification.
+- Supports [all active algorithms](https://www.rfc-editor.org/rfc/rfc9421.html#section-6.2.2) for signing and verification, with pluggable interfaces for future additions.

 - Support for creating a signed [`content-digest` field](https://www.rfc-editor.org/info/rfc9530) to protect the HTTP request body.